The leading cause of death in boating accidents in Florida is drowning.

 What is the primary cause of boating fatalities?

-Drowning is the primary cause of boating fatalities.
+Drowning accounts for about 75%–76% of all boating deaths, and most victims are not wearing life jackets at the time of the accident.
 The Coast Guard’s 2024 national statistics show drowning made up three-quarters of boating deaths, and most drowning victims were not wearing a life jacket.
+This aligns with broader boating safety data showing that drowning consistently accounts for the majority of boating deaths nationwide.

 Why drowning is so common in fatal boating accidents